An Electrical Engineer applies the principles of electricity, magnetism and light to design and build products that benefit people.

 Specific outcomes of each program include the ability to: Apply probability and statistics to electrical engineering; describe the design and operation of circuits and industrial-electrical networks; utilize necessary mathematics to analyze an design complex electrical devices; identify, formulate and solve engineering problems; describe and apply professional and ethical responsibility; design and conduct experiments; analyze and interpret data.

-At Liberty University School of Engineering and Computational Sciences, the Electrical Engineering program provides an overview of the foundational principles of Electrical Engineering with specific focus on the discipline areas of Electromagnetic and Electronic Circuits, and the opportunity to specialize in Intelligence.
+At Liberty University School of Engineering and Computational Sciences, the Electrical Engineering program provides an overview of the foundational principles of Electrical Engineering with specific focus on the discipline areas of Electromagnetic and Electronic Circuits.
 Our primary goal is to develop Christ-centered men and women with the values, knowledge and skills essential to positively influence electrical engineering related industries.